Profile: Paul Ryan, Speaker of the House

 He spent almost his entire career working in Washington, beginning as an ambitious and energetic Senate staff member.
 Mr Ryan, now 45, was first elected at the age of 28 from the same constituency he represents now.

 In recent years, Mr Ryan has emerged as a chief spokesman for a brand of ideologically charged fiscal conservatism that calls for slashing government spending to the bone while also cutting taxes.

-In his current role as chairman of the House Budget committee, he has helped lead efforts to cut government spending, casting himself as a fiscal hawk.
+In his previous role as chairman of the House Budget Committee, he has helped lead efforts to cut government spending, casting himself as a fiscal hawk.

-The plan would cut $6tn (£3.8tn) from the federal budget over a decade by cutting food aid, education spending and health programmes for the poor and elderly, and more.
+The plan suggested $6tn (£3.8tn) from the federal budget over a decade by cutting food aid, education spending and health programmes for the poor and elderly, and more.

 It also lowers tax rates, halving corporate income tax.

-While Mr Ryan is known primarily for his fiscal conservative policies, he also adheres to the Republican Party's strict social conservative platform.
+While he is known primarily for his fiscal conservative policies, he also adheres to the Republican Party's strict social conservative platform.

 He has voted against gay adoption, gay marriage and moves to liberalise abortion laws.
 In 2009 and 2011, he co-sponsored bills that would declare that life begins at conception and would grant foetuses the legal and constitutional rights of people.

 He opposes gun control and voted to erect a barrier along the US border with Mexico.

 He has in the past listed Ayn Rand as a strong personal influence, reportedly saying the US writer's work - which praises individualism over altruism - was required reading for his staff.